 And these topics and the kind of the common research topics.
 Beyond that, what else do you think people need to know?
 Are there topics that aren't researched?
-Are there things that people don't know, maybe so much data has been collected and held on sanitation or maybe something is missing
+Are there things that people don't know, maybe so much data has been collected and held in sanitation and maybe something is missing...

-I think in terms of the amenities that people can always research for.
-But first things first, you need to do research on basic needs, every what people need, once you have done a research on health or on education or on any basic needs that a normal person will need then those things once the research has been done and there are some changes towards that is whatever that research Now we can see that now we have water, now we have hospitals then they you can continue doing research in other areas but there's no need to do research on water and no findings, no conclusion, no any development towards that then you want to come again tomorrow with another research then it's like there's no need for this research as much as your keeping that information somewhere which is not even geared at everybody.
+I think in terms of... there are many things that people can always research for.
+But first things first, you need to do research on basic needs, every what people need, once you have done a research on health or on education or on any basic needs that a normal person will need then those things once the research has been done and there are some changes towards whatever ...
+Now we can see that now we have water, now we have hospitals then they you can continue doing a research in other areas but there's no need to do research on water and no findings, no conclusion, no any development towards that then you want to come again tomorrow with another research then it's like there's no need for this research as much as you're keeping that information somewhere which is not even shared with everybody.

-I think we follow.
-Very little.
-In spite of so many researches that are carried out on daily basis, the only thing that comes back to them.
-If maybe the [redacted name of Kibera-based organization] research center.
-Let's go to Gatekera and tell the people about image.
-And lets (inaudible) like 10% depending on the on the NGO that (inaudible) are taking research in Kibera.
-(Inaudible) You asked what people's would be on Kibera (inaudible) but gender based violence, that's a topic that has been over researched.
-In the past, if you ask any organization research is? women, GBV.
-Trust me, there's no data about this topic on Gender Based Violence (inaudible).
-Okay, in Gatekera, we have this number, In Makina, we don't have that kind of data.
-Even though sijui kama hiyo ni ukweli.
-We don't have data on GBV (inaudible text) institutions, research is given by both even though that there's no data.
+I think people know very little because despite the fact that there are so many researches that are carried out on daily basis, the only thing that comes back to them is maybe when [REDACTED ORG NAME] decides okay, let's go to Gatwekera and tell the people about [inaudible].
+And that amounts to only like 10% depending on the NGOs and organizations that are taking research in Kibera.
+Mmmh, you asked what people's questions.
+On gender-based violence, that is a topic that has been over researched.
+In fact, if you ask any organization okay, women, GBV. [others grunt in agreement] Ah!
+Trust me, there's no data about this topic-- Gender Based Violence (inaudible because plane flying overhead).
+Okay, in Gatwekera, we have this number, in Makina, we don't have that kind of data.
+Even though sijui kama hiyo ni ukweli (Swahili: I don't know if that is true).
+We don't have data on GBV, on TVET institutions, in fact, it's even the boss [inaudible] that there's no data.

 Angela Okune 33:58

-So you have done so much on GBV but there's no data.
+So you have so much GBV research but no data...

-even the (inaudible) They came up with an App.
-But that App died the same date it was launched.
-I could go back.
+even the [inaudible] they came up with an app.
+But that app died... died the same date it was launched.

 Angela Okune 37:05